 5. Let the cabinets take centre stage

 Traditional style cabinetry suits the painted look perfectly.
 Shaker-style units lend themselves to a splash of colour just as well as very contemporary, high-gloss cupboards, so don't be afraid to embrace a new shade.

 When you invest in a Neptune kitchen you get the fabulous option of choosing from their range of 28 original paint colours.
 They are ecologically-friendly and water based, with a choice of matt emulsion or eggshell finishes.
 Shown here is their classic pared-back Suffolk kitchen that’s hand-painted in Sage – a calming green that has a fresh, timeless feel.

 We have loads more inspiring Shaker-style kitchen design ideas if you like the vibe of this kitchen.

 You can’t beat an all-white kitchen– bright and crisp, it acts as a blank canvas for the rest of the scheme, enabling you to add and swap out accent colours quickly with accessories.
 It also means the kitchen will be far easier to update and match to new utensils, appliances or dinnerware.

 In this deVOL kitchen the cabinets have been painted in Damask and the walls and shelves have been kept the same shade of white too.
-The choice of wooden flooring however keep the kitchen from becoming too clinical, which we fully recommend doing if you are going to go down the all white everything route.
+The choice of wooden flooring however keep the kitchen from becoming too clinical, which we fully recommend doing if you are going for an all white everything kitchen paint idea.